ChrisW-priv/PersonalVault/notes/Adjacency Matrix.md

 ---
-title: "Adjacency Matrix"
+categories:
+- zettelkasten
 date: 2025-02-14
-description: "An adjacency matrix is a simple way to represent a graph using a square matrix."
+description: An adjacency matrix is a simple way to represent a graph using a square matrix.
 tags: []
-categories:
-  - "zettelkasten"
+title: Adjacency Matrix
 ---

 ## What is an Adjacency Matrix?